-With the Coronavirus outbreak, we’re all facing huge changes to every aspect of our daily lives.
-The spread of COVID-19 has made us work from home, maintain strict personal hygiene, and practice social distancing for the safety of ourselves, our families, and our communities.
+Omicron is spreading rapidly through Hong Kong and after two years of battling the Coronavirus pandemic, we’ve all been facing huge changes to every aspect of our daily lives.
+As the fifth wave of Covid-19 sweeps across the town in 2022, we work from home, maintain strict personal hygiene, and practice social distancing for the safety of ourselves, our families, and our communities.
 Just like all of you at home, the Hush Home family has encountered huge challenges in responding to the Coronavirus pandemic.
 Just like you, we want to do everything we can to make sure all of us get through this epidemic together, safely.

 Want COVID-19 facts and sleep tips to maintain your physical and mental well-being during the outbreak?
 Over the course of the month, we will collect practical wellness tips that you can apply in your own home, such as how to: